Outlook to the 2012 season - doing the first repairs 2012

 Here are some pictures of what is going on in the shop.
 You can also see all the restoration pictures here!

-the 1967 Eldorado at the lift of American Special Parts - the trunk is full of parts
+The 1967 Eldorado at the lift - the trunk is full of parts

 Some of the parts - the old ball joints are out.
 New brake hoses and brake parts are waiting for installation.

-a new H4 headlight had to be installed as the original T3 headlights are not street legal in Austria
+New H4 headlights had to be installed as the original T3 headlights are not street legal in Austria

 A short in the 1958 Eldorado power vent window wiring